seanconlon29/Tap-into-Your-Tastes/README.md

 ## Introduction

-This project is a culmination of the skills I have learned in the Flatiron School Data Science program.
-Using datasets from the links provided I found a dataset containing breweries across the United States [Brewery Dataset Here](https://www.kaggle.com/code/stansilas/mapping-brewery-pubs-across-us-states/input) and a dataset containing over 1.5 million reviews of beers [Review Dataset Here](https://www.kaggle.com/datasets/thedevastator/1-5-million-beer-reviews-from-beer-advocate).
+This project was created through a culmination of the skills I have learned in the Data Science program at Flatiron School.
+Using datasets from the links provided I discovered a dataset containing breweries across the United States [Brewery Dataset Here](https://www.kaggle.com/code/stansilas/mapping-brewery-pubs-across-us-states/input) as well as a dataset containing over 1.5 million reviews of beers [Review Dataset Here](https://www.kaggle.com/datasets/thedevastator/1-5-million-beer-reviews-from-beer-advocate).
 I merged the two datasets together creating a beer_df.
 This was then used to create a beer recommender system using multiple machine learning models and filtering techniques.
 The resulting dataset withheld approximately 160,000 reviews.

 <br>